 - Complete the Free Application for Federal Student Aid (FAFSA);

-FYRE students are hourly workers and submit timesheets.
-Pay distribution is biweekly.
 Depending on the student’s funding source, payroll setup is completed by the Big Red Business Center or TRIO program.
-About 1 week prior to the program start, new FYRE students who have not previously held a job on campus will be contacted by the payroll contact.
+In early Fall term, about 1-2 weeks prior to the program start, newly matched FYRE students who have not previously held a job on campus will be contacted by payroll staff.
 You will be asked to complete payroll paperwork and make an appointment to complete the federal I-9 requirement to establish identity and authorization to work in the U.S. You will be asked to provide an acceptable identity document (such as a driver’s license or state ID, or a passport) and proof of employment eligibility (such as a social security card).
 If you have lost these items, please take steps to locate them or obtain a replacement prior to the program start.
 Missing documentation will cause delays in receiving your pay.
 You will also need your banking information if you would like to set up direct deposit of your payments.
-Once payroll information is entered into the system and the program begins, current participants may view your deposit statements and other employment-related information in Firefly.

 Program Timeline

-Applications open: annually, June-July
+Applications open: annually, early June - mid-July

-Student Application Deadline: July 29, 2024
+Student Application Deadline: July 15, 2026

 Student FYRE application

-Please direct questions to Kali Patterson, Project Coordinator, at ucare@unl.edu.
+Please direct questions to ucare@unl.edu.

 Faculty

-The Office of Undergraduate Research & Fellowships, in collaboration with TRIO/Student Support Services, is seeking faculty mentors for the First Year Research Experience (FYRE) cohort for Academic Year 2024-25.
+The Office of Undergraduate Research & Fellowships, in collaboration with TRIO/Student Support Services, is seeking faculty mentors for the First Year Research Experience (FYRE) cohort for Academic Year 2025-26.
 Our mentors enjoy the opportunity to build a long-term relationship with students who are genuinely interested in the university’s land-grant research mission.

 The FYRE Mentoring Mission